Our Verdict

 Ease of Installation LATCH

 Ease of installation using the LATCH system is the easiest method for the Baby Jogger, but that isn't saying much.
-With a below-average score in this metric, it isn't anything to crow about, especially when you consider it should be the easiest installation method, and it pales in comparison to higher-ranking seats.
+With a below-average experience, it isn't anything to crow about, especially as it should be the easiest installation method.

 This seat was more accessible to install in the sedan than in the small SUV we rented for testing.
 Depending on your car, you might have more luck, but tightening the straps was difficult, and the shape of the rebound bar made it somewhat wiggly because it doesn't align with the seat back in every car.
 Also, the anti-rebound bar is incorporated into the lock-off system, and we barely got it to snap down, and once we did, it wasn't tight enough.
 After starting again, the tightened belt made it hard to push down past the threshold to lock in because the bar hit the back of the vehicle seat.

-While everything is “okay” for the installation and removal of this base, it isn't the best in the group, and everything is just slightly more complicated than it needed to be and kind of a pain when you know how easy it can be.
+While everything is “okay” for the installation and removal of this base, it isn't the best.
+Everything is slightly more complicated than it needs to be and kind of a pain.

 Recline Adjustment